CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 Get Started Today:
 1. Download the script.
 2. Configure your list of stock symbols.
-3. Set the time range for execution.
-4. Let the script do the work, providing you with a list of top electricity stocks to consider.
+3. Let the script do the work, providing you with a list of top electricity stocks to consider.

 Invest with confidence in the electricity market.
 Get the "Performance Stock List Writer" now!